Birds of Prey

 ‘Quell your plumage, rodent eater.
 Now’s no time fo–’

 The flight to Queen Jemcis’s perch is a long one, longer than the flight to Green Turtle Pond, but King Beuto does not tire.
-He’s eaten well on this day and has plenty of energy to spare.
+He has eaten well on this day and has plenty of energy to spare.
 The river’s flow falters in strength as it approaches the source, frothy rapids replaced with gentle waterfalls over rocks covered in green moss.

-Queen Jemcis sees him approaching and tears the last leg off the dead ‘munkie at her feet.
+High Queen Jemcis sees him approaching and tears the last leg off the dead ‘munkie at her feet.
 She throws it up in the air and, as King Beuto lands, the leg falls into her insatiable pit of a mouth.
 She swallows the morsel whole.

 ‘Snake Eater,’ she replies, piercing the ‘munkie’s belly and starting in on its guts.
 ‘Have you given the orders?’

-‘Indeed; the scouts are to scan the Northern Leg of Monksville and take note of where the vultures and dayguard are positioned.
+‘Indeed; the brother scouts are to scan the Northern Leg of Monksville and take note of where the vultures and dayguard are positioned.
 They’ll return through The Sticks an–’

 ‘And shall they report to me, Beuto?’